Shippable/docs/sources/deploy/aws-elastic-beanstalk-multiple-environments.md

 ###6.
 Import configuration into your Shippable account.

 Once you have these jobs and resources yml files as described above, commit them to your repository.
-This repository is called a [Sync repository](/platform/tutorial/workflow/crud-syncrepo/).
+This repository is called a [sync repository](/platform/tutorial/workflow/crud-syncrepo/).
 You can then follow instructions to [add your assembly line to Shippable](/platform/tutorial/workflow/crud-syncrepo/).

 ###7.
 Trigger your pipeline